MicrosoftDocs/cpp-docs/docs/dotnet/lexicographical-compare-stl-clr.md

 ```

 ## Remarks
- This function behaves the same as the STL function `lexicographical_compare`.
+ This function behaves the same as the C++ Standard Library function `lexicographical_compare`.
 For more information, see [lexicographical_compare](http://msdn.microsoft.com/Library/403f8526-50a4-4c1c-865e-391b1095fc32).

 ## Requirements
  **Header:** \<cliext/algorithm>